APT. (song): Other

 In the United Kingdom, the song debuted at number four on the UK Singles Chart, making Rosé the first K-pop female soloist to earn a top-ten single on the chart.
-The following week, "Apt." rose to a new peak at number two, breaking her own record for the highest peak by any female K-pop solo artist.
-The song ranked as the third-biggest song of 2025 as of July, with 942,000 chart units achieved.
-It was also the most-streamed music video in the first half of 2025 with 22.3 million video streams.
+The following week, "APT." rose to a new peak at number two, meaning Rosé broke her own record for the highest peak by any female K-pop solo artist.
+The song ranked as the third-biggest song in the UK of 2025 as of July, with 942,000 chart units achieved.
+It was also the most-streamed music video in the UK in the first half of 2025 with 22.3 million video streams.
 In Ireland, the song debuted at number nine on the Irish Singles Chart, which earned Rosé her first top-ten single on the chart.
 It later rose to a new peak at number three on its eleventh week and held that position for six consecutive weeks.
 In Brazil, the song debuted at number seven on the Billboard Brasil Hot 100.
+The single peaked at number two in France and was certified diamond by Syndicat national de l'édition phonographique (SNEP).

 Music video

 Co-directed by Mars and Daniel Ramos, the music video was released in conjunction with the single on 18 October 2024.
-The video features both Rosé and Mars presenting a garage band-esque performance, with the two singers alternating on drums and vocals, in matching black leather jackets across a pink set.
+The video features Rosé and Mars presenting a garage band-esque performance, with the two singers alternating on drums and vocals, in matching black leather jackets across a pink set.
 Throughout the video, the duo can be seen dancing and playing the titular game, as well as Mars waving Taegeukgi flags and getting "flustered" by Rosé's unexpected kiss.

 Reception

 On 30 October 2024, the music video surpassed 200 million views on YouTube in 11 days and 22 hours, setting the record as the fastest female K-pop solo artist video to achieve the milestone.
 On 5 December, it broke the record for the fastest K-pop artist to reach 500 million views on the platform.
 The music video then surpassed one billion views on 31 January 2025, 105 days since its release, becoming the fifth-fastest video overall and the fastest music video by a K-pop artist to hit the milestone, breaking the 158-day record previously set by Psy's "Gangnam Style".

 Reporter Yang Seung-jun of The Korea Times highlighted the unique approach of the music video, noting that Rosé played a key role in setting its creative direction alongside director Daniel Ramos.
 The production embraced a lighthearted, "dance-and-play B-grade" concept, deliberately moving away from the hallmarks of traditional K-pop music videos.
-Absent were the elaborate "storytelling, flawless choreography, and explosive, high-energy sound" that often define the genre.
+Absent were the elaborate "storytelling [and] flawless choreography" that often define the genre.
 Instead, the video showcased the "pop songification of K-pop", which Yang identified as the secret behind the compelling synergy between Rosé and Mars.